Solar Neutrinos and the Strongest Oscillation Constraints on Scalar NSI: Solar neutrinos

 This simple approach is very useful and can be used to explain the solar neutrino data \cite{Mikheyev:1985zog}.
 However, in the intermediate regime in which neither of the two extreme conditions, $\Tilde{A}\ll\cos{2\theta_{12}}$ nor $\Tilde{A}\gg\cos{2\theta_{12}}$, hold, it is important to take into account the production point of each neutrino in order to compute the survival probability.
 Indeed, for each point inside the Sun, $\cos{2\theta_{12}^s}$ is different.
 Therefore, we can introduce the quantity:

 where $R$ is the Sun radius and $\phi(r)$ is a normalized function describing where neutrinos are produced in the Sun.
+The radial dependence in $\theta_{12}^s(r)$ comes from the fact that $\theta_{12}^s$ depends on the matter effect (see eq.~\ref{eq:theta12s}) which in turn depends on the electron density (see eqs.~\ref{eq:tildeA} and \ref{eq:a}), and the electron density depends on the radius of the Sun as given by the Standard Solar Model.
 In our analysis we use the BS05(OP) model \cite{Bahcall:2004pz}.
 The survival probability in eq.~\ref{eq:Pee2nu} is then slightly modified to:

 Let us now discuss the modifications of the probabilities in the full $3\nu$ framework.
 It can be shown that in the two regimes, vacuum and matter dominated, the effects of the third neutrino flavor can be taken into account using the formula: